What Does the Fan Setting on My Thermostat Do?

 - ‘Auto’ while your home is unoccupied to save energy

 - ‘On’ when you’re home to enjoy optimal comfort

 To get the best of both worlds without constantly flipping a switch, upgrade to a variable speed air handler.
 These systems automatically adjust to various speeds, depending on the required airflow.
 That can conserve electricity while providing the comfort of consistent fan operation.

-If you’re ready to upgrade your thermostat or HVAC equipment or if it’s time for repairs and service, don’t hesitate to contact the trusted HVAC contractors at Parker’s Heating & Cooling today!
+If you’re ready to upgrade your thermostat or HVAC equipment or if it’s time for repairs and service, don’t hesitate to contact the trusted HVAC technicians and installers at Parker’s Heating & Cooling today!
 Call 615-988-1617 or email us.
 We are ready to help you with all of your residential and commercial HVAC needs!